Rob Huff: Lada Sport (2014–2015)

-At the 2013 FIA WTCC Race of China it was announced Huff would join Lada Sport for the 2014 World Touring Car Championship season, having signed a two–year deal with the team.
+At the 2013 FIA WTCC Race of China, it was announced Huff would join Lada Sport for the 2014 World Touring Car Championship season, having signed a two–year deal with the team.

-Robert Huff was the driver who did not drive the dominating Citroën C-Elysée and who won the most numerous races in 2014 : two races, thanks to the inverted grid departure for the race 2 and a 60 kg lower compensation weight.
+Huff was the driver who did not drive the dominating Citroën C-Elysée and who won the most numerous races in 2014 : two races, thanks to the inverted grid departure for the race 2 and a 60 kg lower compensation weight.
 In spite of these advantages, he proved thus his level of driving performances.

 Lada introduced a new car for the 2015 WTCC season : the Lada Vesta, developed mainly by the French company Oreca.